-These heavy duty moisturizers go to work “sealing” in hydration for the skin and are typically most effective for the body and not the face.
+These heavy-duty moisturizers go to work “sealing” in hydration for the skin and are typically most effective for the body and not the face.
 Often greasy feeling, these types of moisturizers are not absorbed into the skin as much as they sit on the surface of the skin.

 Oil-based ingredients are made of hydrocarbons, like you might find in petroleum jelly.
 Medicated creams and ointments often fall into the occlusive category as they foster the best environment for transporting active ingredients to the skin and keeping them there.

-The term ceramides actually refers to naturally occurring lipid molecules, waxy in nature, that reinforce cells membranes and make up the outermost layer of human skin, the stratum corneum of the epidermis.
-Ceramide partners with cholesterol and and saturated fatty acids to form the protective sheath around your skin that prevents the loss of too much water through evaporation as well as to keep out microorganisms.
+The term ceramides actually refer to naturally occurring lipid molecules, waxy in nature, that reinforce cells membranes and make up the outermost layer of human skin, the stratum corneum of the epidermis.
+Ceramide partners with cholesterol and saturated fatty acids to form the protective sheath around your skin that prevents the loss of too much water through evaporation as well as to keep out microorganisms.
 Some moisturizers will contain ceramides to help you replenish dry and damaged skin caused by depleted ceramide levels.

 This combination moisturizer is composed of many ingredients which serve to keep skin springy and hydrated.
-When the body loses moisture in dry air, for example, tiny spaces and gaps open up between cells on the surface of the skin.
+When the body loses moisture in the dry air, for example, tiny spaces and gaps open up between cells on the surface of the skin.

 They may become damaged or die off, causing skin to flake and crack.
 Emollients go about filling in the empty spaces between cells to bind them and make skin more pliable.
 Common emollients used in moisturizers include shea butter, cocoa butter, paraffin, mineral oil, petrolatum, and beeswax.